The Lismore Project area is located in the southern sector of the Irish Zn-Pb orefield, covering approx. 20,000 hectares.

 The mineral occurences are suggestive of a mineralizing system with similarities to those which formed economic deposits in the Irish Midlands exist on the Lismore block.

-A €288,100 Phase 1 work program in 2017 is planned, utilizing advanced geochemistry and mapping, to target a Phase 2 drill program.
+A €288,100 Phase 1 work program was completed in 2017, utilizing advanced geochemistry and mapping.
+A Phase 2 drill program is being developed.